nkosanamlotshwa2-gif/property-dashboard/README.md

 ## 👤 About the Developer

-Built by **Nkosana Mlotshwa** who is a graduate consultant and Business Analyst based in Johannesburg, South Africa.
+Built by **Nkosana Mlotshwa** a graduate consultant and Business Analyst based in Johannesburg, South Africa.

 This project is part of a broader effort to build practical, data-driven tools for independent property investors in South Africa.